js1019/PlanetaryModels/README.md

 to get the Preliminary Reference Earth Model (PREM) and its reference gravity.

 ### A few remarks
-+ _Note that if the reference gravity is not needed, you do not have to run Gravity._
++ _If the reference gravity is not needed, you do not have to run Gravity._

 + Here are two animations for [compressional wave speed of PREM](https://www.youtube.com/watch?v=4AeXhXGClcY) and [shear wave speed of PREM](https://www.youtube.com/watch?v=22yVo2G2e0k).